syncfusion-content/xamarin.android-docs/xamarin-android/SfImageEditor/Text.md

 ---
-layout : post
+layout: post
-title : Text in Syncfusion SfImageEditor control in Xamarin.Android description : Learn how to add text in ImageEditor for Xamarin.Android. platform : xamarin.android control : ImageEditor documentation : ug
+title: Text in Syncfusion SfImageEditor control in Xamarin.Android
+description: This section explains how to add text in SfImageEditor for Xamarin.Android and also explains how to customize the text using TextSettings property
+platform: xamarin.android
+control: SfImageEditor
+documentation: ug
 ---

 ## Text